genome/ptero-apis/workflow.md

     }

 ### PATCH /v1/executions/(execution-id)
-Used by wrappers running individual operations to save their outputs.
+Used by wrappers running individual jobs to save their outputs.
 The execution id uniquely specifies the entire parallel stack and its node ID.